Skip to content

 Concepts

 A Node is the fundamental unit of computation in PeppyOS.
-It represents a runnable application or service that can expose interfaces (topics, services, actions) and subscribe to interfaces from other nodes.
+It represents a runnable application or service that can expose interfaces (topics, services, actions) and consume interfaces from other nodes.

 A node is defined by its configuration file (peppy.json5) which includes: